all-of-us/pyclient/py/aou_workbench_client/cdr/README.md

 ## Metadata tables
-Below are tables that provide metadata related to the cohort tables; you can retrive data from them by requesting data from related tables.
+Below are tables that provide metadata related to the cohort tables; you can retrieve data from them by requesting data from related tables.

 ### care_site
-Columns:

 Name | Type | Foreign key to | Description
 ---- | ---- | -------------- | -----------